OllyButters/HDS-plumber/README.md

 To run it you will need to stop the current plumber instance running - in the console window press the red stop button at the top.
 Then to start plumber again press the Run API button at the top.
 This will start swagger again so you can test it.
+You will need to do this every time you edit the plumber code.

 Write some code to connect to your new endpoint to retrieve the data in the client RStudio you have running.
 It might be helpful to refer to the code in